ixnewton/kde-window-moves/README.md

 The scripts should be placed in /usr/local/bin and set executable 755

 Using the KDE System Settings > Shortcuts > Custom Shortcuts dialogue import the WindowMoves.khotkeys file to create a keymapping group.
-Due to rework of how shortcuts are set for applications Custom Shortcuts has become effectively an additional application.
-It may be necessary reset to defaults all shortcuts and reload custom shortcut groups/folders from saved .khotkeys files.
-Once backups are saved delete "Custom Shortcuts" in the System part of Shortcuts then set all shortcuts to defaults.
-Re-apply saved shortcut files including WindowMoves.khotkeys and all should be well.
+Due to rework of how shortcuts are set for applications "Custom Shortcuts" has become effectively an additional application.
+To get everything working the new way it may be necessary reset to defaults the main shortcuts and reload custom shortcut groups/folders from saved .khotkeys files.
+Once backups of your custom shortcuts are saved delete "Custom Shortcuts" in the "System" part of Shortcuts then set all shortcuts to defaults.
+To restore custom shortcuts re-apply saved shortcut files including WindowMoves.khotkeys and all should be well.
 In my case this resolved non functional Ctrl+Z, Ctrl+X, Ctrl+Y shortcuts in key editors like Kate.

 The mapping scheme: